fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 The second test (apart from apparently that this needs to be repeated behaviour) is if the person primarily targets less powerful people.

-He does not, however, favour cowards or obsequious people, as they just try to avoid confrontation, with similar negative effects.
-He gives the example of intel doing 'constructive confrontation' workshops regularly, and having an accordingly confrontational culture.
+He does not, however, Cavour cowards or obsequious people, as they just try to avoid confrontation, with similar negative effects.
+He gives the example of Intel doing 'constructive confrontation' workshops regularly, and having an accordingly confrontational culture.

-Also, during his research for another book, 'Weird Ideas that Work' (core: hiring 'eccentric' people you do not seem to need might boost overall creativity and productivity), he found that for some reason HR-people tend to ignore 'weird' mannerisms from people and downplay unfavourable ones for their achievements on paper.
+Also, during his research for another book, 'Weird Ideas that Work' (core: hiring 'eccentric' people you do not seem to need might boost overall creativity and productivity), he found that for some reason HR-people tend to ignore 'weird' mannerisms from people and downplay unfavorable ones for their achievements on paper.

 The other two points he still makes in this chapter are that there are a